An Act to Prohibit Animal Testing for Cosmetic Manufacturing

 (1) "Animal" means any warm-blooded or cold-blooded vertebrate creature, and any other sentient being.

-(2) "Cosmetic" means articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body or any part thereof for cleansing, beautifying, promoting attractiveness, or altering the appearance.
+(2) "Cosmetic" means articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body or any part thereof for cleansing, beautifying, promoting attractiveness, or altering the appearance, excepting those products considered by the U.S. Food and Drug Administration to be pharmaceutical products.

 (4) "Manufacturer" means any partnership, corporation, association, or other legal relationship that produces chemicals, ingredients, product formulations, or products in this state.